-- 1.5 There are clearly a number of issues for town centres at present.
-Impact of the COVID-19 pandemic has also accelerated the change in habits and behaviours of shoppers which was already impacting high streets across the country.
-As a result high streets need to be able to adapt quickly to meet the changing expectations of communities for a mix of shop and leisure uses, and to reflect new businesses that continue to emerge.
-However, flexibility does need to be balanced against the Council's ability to manage uses, in line with the masterplans for Andover and Romsey's town centres. - 1.6 Ensuring the potential of our town centres so that they are able to adapt and be attractive, vibrant, and prosperous places is one of the Council's corporate priorities for Test Valley.
-Both Andover and Romsey have Adopted Town Centre Masterplans for mixed use developments, which has informed the draft Local Plan. - 1.7 National policy recognises the role for residential use within town centres, however the appropriate location of dwellings is very important for maintaining the vitality of town centres as well as the amenity for residents, especially as the Council is seeking to encourage town centres to provide services to residents during the day and into the evening
+- 1.5 Town centres face many issues at the present time, as they evolve and adapt to changing consumer demands and wider structural economic changes, particularly in retail and leisure.
+The impact of the COVID-19 pandemic has accelerated a change in habits and shopping behaviours, which had already been impacting high streets across the country before the pandemic.
+As a result, high streets need to be able to adapt quickly to meet the changing expectations of communities for a mix of shopping and leisure uses, and to reflect new businesses that continue to emerge.
+However, flexibility does need to be balanced against the Council's ability to manage uses, in line with the masterplans for Andover and Romsey town centres. - 1.6 Ensuring the potential of our town centres is fully met, so that they are able to adapt and be attractive, vibrant, and prosperous places, is one of the Council's corporate priorities for Test Valley.
+Both Andover and Romsey have adopted positive Town Centre Masterplans for mixed use developments, with infrastructure and enhanced public realm, which have informed the draft Local Plan. - 1.7 National policy recognises the important role that residential uses have within town centres.
+However, the appropriate location of dwellings is very important for maintaining the vitality of town centres as well as the amenity for residents, especially as the Council is seeking to encourage the town centres to provide services for residents and visitors during the day and into the evening.